tiagodev96/pokeapi-challenge/README.md

 * Search Input added to favorite page and main page possibiliting to search for pokemon's name or type :white_check_mark:
 * Its possible to favorite a pokemon in the main page and in the detail page :white_check_mark:
 * On main page, besides name and image, every card has the type (or types) icon of pokemon :white_check_mark:
-* On detail page, the user can change for the next or previous pokemon using a button based on ID of each pokemon
+* On detail page, the user can change for the next or previous pokemon using a button based on ID of each pokemon :white_check_mark:

 ### Technical
 * The application should be implemented in React. :white_check_mark: